Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Llama 4 Maverick offers frontier-level performance that you can run on your own hardware.
 No API costs.
 No data leaves your servers.

 Meta's Llama 4 family includes two production models.
-Llama 4 Maverick has 400B parameters.
-It supports a 1M token context window.
+Llama 4 Maverick has 400B total parameters (17B active) and supports a 1M token context window.
 Llama 4 Scout pushes to 10M tokens of context.

 Llama's real value is self-hosting.
-Run it on your own infrastructure.
+Run it on your own hardware.
 Data never leaves your servers.
-No per-token costs after hardware investment.
+No per-token costs after the hardware investment.

 10M